CIROH-UA/ciroh-ua_website/docs/products/NextGen Framework/NGIAB.md

 # NextGen In A Box

-NextGen Framework National Water Model Community Release
+Next National Water Resources Modeling Framework Community Release

 - Provides capabilities to run the next generation National Water Model on your local machine for small set of input data.